Wildlife Management Areas

 All dogs must be properly licensed.
 Dogs may be exercised or trained on any WMA from Sept.
 1 to April 30.

-A permit to conduct a field trial on a wildlife management area may be obtained by contacting Fish and Wildlife at (609) 259-2132 or on our website NJFishandWildlife.com/wma_permits.htm.
+A permit to conduct a field trial on a wildlife management area may be obtained by contacting Fish and Wildlife at (609) 259-2132 or dep.nj.gov/njfw/conservation/wildlife-management-area-permits/.

-Horseback riding is allowed on designated WMAs only by permit from the N.J.
-Division of Fish and Wildlife online at www.NJ.WildlifeLicense.com.
+Horseback riding is allowed on designated WMAs only by permit from the NJ Fish and Wildlife online at NJFishandWildlife.com/licensesalessite.htm.
 Horseback riding permits should be displayed on outer clothing while riding.
 For more information on horseback riding group permits, call (609) 259-2132.

 Firearm hunting on wildlife management areas on the day prior to the opening of the regular small game season for pheasants and quail is allowed.

 The quail season is closed statewide with the exception of the Peaslee and Greenwood WMAs.
-See Areas Open to Quail Hunting, Migratory Bird Regulations.
+See Areas Open to Quail Hunting section in Upland Game Birds.

 It is legal to use a .22 caliber rifle and .22 caliber rimfire short cartridges for hunting raccoon and opossum and for dispatching trapped animals other than muskrat on WMAs.

 For coyote and fox hunting: the use of .177 and .22 caliber rimfire or .177 through .25 caliber centerfire rifle ammo is allowed on WMAs.
-See Small Game ammo chart on Small Game Hunting for additional restrictions.
+See Small Game ammo table in Small Game Hunting for additional restrictions.

 Rifles, including muzzleloading rifles, are not allowed for hunting woodchucks on WMAs.